MatthewYeend/Laravel-Best-Practices/README.md

     Mail::to($event->user->email)->send(new WelcomeMail($event->user));
 }
 ```
-The **Good** approach follows the event-driven design pattern, improving scalability and maintainability.
-By dispatching a `UserRegistered` event, it decouples the email-sending logic from the controller, making it easier to manage and extend (e.g., logging, notifications).
-This keeps the controller clean and adheres to Single Responsibility Principle (SRP).
+The **Good** approach follows the event-driven design pattern, improving scalability and maintainability yy:
+- Dispatching a `UserRegistered` event, it decouples the email-sending logic from the controller, making it easier to manage and extend (e.g., logging, notifications).
+- This keeps the controller clean and adheres to Single Responsibility Principle (SRP).

 ---
 ## Logging